mintopia/faye-laravel-broadcaster/README.md

 # faye-laravel-broadcaster

-## This is a wrapper for https://github.com/ArnisLielturks/faye-clientt library.
-Intended for use in Laravel 5+ applications
+## This is a wrapper for https://github.com/ArnisLielturks/faye-client library.
+Intended for use in Laravel 5+ applications.
+This allows broadcasting messages to Faye service via Laravel events
 ### Installation
 1. Install the package via composer:
  ```sh